zx80/flask-simple-auth/README.md

 Function `create_token(user)` creates a token for the user.

-Note: token authentication is always attempted unless the secret is empty.
+Note that token authentication is always attempted unless the secret is empty.
 Setting `FSA_TYPE` to `token` results in *only* token auth to be used.

-Note: token authentication is much faster than password verification because password checks are designed to be slow so as to hinder password cracking.
-Also, it avoids sending passwords again and again.
+Also note that token authentication is much faster than password verification because password checks are designed to be slow so as to hinder password cracking, and it avoids sending passwords again and again.
-The rational is to use a password scheme to retrieve a token and then to use it till it expires.
+The rational option is to use a password scheme to retrieve a token and then to use it till it expires.

 ### `fake` Authentication

 Trust a parameter for authentication claims.
 Only for local tests, obviously.
 This is inforced.

 The following configuration directive is available: